New Learning Potential 2.0 App upgrade

 There are a number of ways we are working to increase parent engagement in education.

-In the 2014-15 Budget, the Government committed $4 million over four years (2014-15 to 2017-18) to the Australian Research Alliance for Children and Youth (ARACY) to undertake research to support the Australian Government’s parent engagement agenda.
-This research will identify the best ways the Government can help parents to support their child to engage with learning.
-This investment will provide a solid research and evidence base for the Government to build parent engagement policies that will improve the educational outcomes of all Australian students.
+In the 2014-15 Budget, the Government committed $4 million over four years (2014-15 to 2017-18) to the Australian Research Alliance for Children and Youth (ARACY) to undertake research and related activities to support the Australian Government’s parent engagement agenda.
+This investment provides a solid evidence base for the Government to build parent engagement policies that improve the educational outcomes of all Australian students.
+More information on the parent engagement project is available on the ARACY website.

 Home-based support for disadvantaged families